 All of this will likely have left you wondering why on earth social platforms like LinkedIn need to make everything so damn confusing and time-consuming.
 If that’s how it makes you feel, you’re going to love this next bit…

-LinkedIn has stopped penalising posts with external links this year
+LinkedIn stopped penalising posts with external links in 2020

-And now for some massive news for those of you who find yourselves forgetting to add the link on the regular!
+And now for the big takeaway for those of you who find yourselves forgetting to add the link on the regular!

-It appears that LinkedIn have now stopped penalising posts for containing external links.
-I first heard about this algorithm change a couple of weeks ago and from everything I’ve seen and heard since it seems to be the case.
-That being said, I’m currently using my own account as a guinea pig by only posting links in the body of the post and if I manage to collect any meaningful data I’ll be sure to share it.
+It appears that LinkedIn stopped penalising posts for containing external links in 2020, and based on everything I’ve seen and heard since it seems to be the case.
+That being said, I continue to use my own account as a guinea pig!

 No one really knows how social media algorithms work at any given time, and we also don’t know if or when LinkedIn might return to penalising external links.
 There’s a lot of guesswork and bet-hedging that goes on in the social media community, all of which muddies the waters for therapy business owners who just wish social media could be simpler!